 Note that Las Vegas bail bondsmen are not attorneys.
 They may not ask for bail hearings and reductions.
 Only defendants and their lawyers may do this.

-4. How does a person get an OR release?
+4. How does a person get an OR release under Nevada bail laws?

 Judges decide whether or not to grant OR release.
 (Scroll up to section 2 for more information on this decision.)
 OR is short for own recognizance.
 It is when the judge releases defendants from jail without them having to put up any bail.
 They just have to promise to show up to future court appearances.

-Defendants facing minor charges and with no other criminal history are more likely to get OR release.
+Defendants facing minor charges, who are not flight risks, are not dangerous, and with no other criminal history are more likely to get OR release.
 Obviously, people granted OR release do not need Las Vegas bail bonds.

 5. What happens if a person violates bail conditions?